 With the polygon draw tool, you can freely drag and drop lines.
 Those lines will represent the borders of your preferred area.

 Each time you click, you place a line endpoint.
 Your area is not set in stone until you’ve made a complete, closed-off shape.

 This tool is often used to single out specific streets, blocks, or sections of neighborhoods, as opposed to the more inclusive results that come from a radius search.

-This tool is often used to observe the physical characteristics of a property that may not be available through a filtered search, such as building materials, landscaping, roofing, and on.
-Reonomy’s map tool lets users literally see their property of interest.
+This tool is often used to observe the physical characteristics of a property that you may not be able to find through a filtered search—such as a building’s material make-up, landscaping layout, or roof pitch.